rodricios/crawl-to-the-future/README.md

 ####"larger project" tl;dr

-We're attempting to test content-extractors from the last 15 years against a dataset of archived websites (ie. websites that have existed in the last 15 years).
+We're attempting to [backtest](http://en.wikipedia.org/wiki/Backtesting) content-extractors from the last 15 years against a dataset of archived websites (ie. websites that have existed in the last 15 years).

 ####This repo tl;dr